dvisger/r-training/R Intermediate/Presentation.md

 Facets
 =======================================================
-- Allows for subplots to be built based on data
+- Allows for subplots to be built based on discrete variables
 - Two functions
   - facet_grid
   - facet_wrap
+- By default uses the same scales across the facet
+  - Argument to change this is scales = "free"

 Facets
 =======================================================